 "Chico lost two kilos of coke this week," Big Nick says flatly.

+A little thrill of fear runs straight down my spine.
 "Jesus, what do you mean lost?"
-I ask.

 "Eighteen."
 I blink, unsure what that has to do with anything.
 All I can think is I'm somehow calculated into some kind of payback, and it's turning my blood cold.

 "No criminal record either.
 I checked.
 Not even an unpaid parking ticket. "

 "So?
 A guy has to have a car to get a ticket doesn't he?"
 The direction of this conversation is making me uncomfortable.

 "So you're a good kid.
 I can see that.
 What are you, a senior in high school?"